 Bock explores everything from hiring the right talent and giving them the freedom to thrive (or, as he puts it, “letting the inmates run the asylum), to improving outcomes by emphasising personal growth and making the most of performance rating scales.
 The book provides a comprehensive overview of the cogs in Google’s corporate machinery, detailing a culture primed for setting and achieving ambitious goals.

 Bock begins Work Rules! by stating, “The secrets of Google’s people success can be replicated in organizations large and small, by individuals and CEOs.”
 As both an insight into what drives success at Google and more broadly into some of the core principles and best practices of a top-performing corporation with a strong reputation for achieving its objectives, Work Rules! is essential reading.

 Beyond Performance Management – Jeremy Hope and Steve Player (Harvard Business Review Press)

-Having an effective performance management sytem is the first step towards setting and achieving ambitious objectives.
+Having an effective performance management system is the first step towards setting and achieving ambitious objectives.
 But deciding which ones to choose which best suits your business from the multiple options is another matter.
-Jeremy Hope and Steve Player’s book, Beyond Performance Management, offers a comprehensive guide to the wide range of tools and how to implement the ones which best suit your business model.
+Jeremy Hope and Steve Player’s book, Beyond Performance Management, offers a comprehensive guide to the wide range of tools and how to implement the ones that best suit your business model.

 Beyond Performance Management is aimed squarely at the professional, exploring in detail concepts such as enterprise risk management, lean practices for accounting, manufacturing and services, and other areas including investment management and sustainability.
 While the topics covered are diverse, there’s plenty of material here to help management professionals kick start their performance and improve their company’s chances of hitting their objectives.